apples/cider_wiki/README.md

 ## Installation

+> [!TIP]
+> This plugin can be installed via the [AssetLib][assetlib].

 Simply copy this project's `addons` folder into your project.

+Enable the plugin in `Project -> Project Settings -> Plugins`.

 When you create your first page, a `res://cider_wiki_pages` directory will be created in your project.
+It contains all the data for your pages.
 This directory won't be visible in Godot, but make sure to commit it with your code!
 Treat it as you would any other documentation files.

 ## Editing pages